rasmus-kirk/website/articles/2024-07-24_dont-use-nixos/index.md

 > You're on vacation and you wish to get some food.
 You find a restaurant,
 > Ubuntu — an unusual name, perhaps African — but it's right next to your
 > hotel.
-You enjoy the food, and feeling emboldened, you decide to try more
+You enjoy the food and, feeling emboldened, you decide to try more
 > places.
 You venture further out, trying different restaurants like Popos and
 > Arch.
 Sure, each time the accent is a little heavier and harder to understand,
 > but it's manageable.
 >
-> Finally, one day, you venture further than before and find a charming
+> Finally, one day, you venture further than ever before and find a charming
 > little place called Nixos.
 Greek, perhaps?
 No problem, you think.
 After your
 > difficulties at Arch’s, this should be a piece of cake.
 But you quickly
 > realize not a single person there speaks a word of English, not even Google